Updated 27th May 2018

 Haydn meanwhile had offered to take me under his wing and together we set about the build of a Savannah S model in my hangar at Forest Field (NZFF).
 Our engineering mentor was Evan Bellworthy from the Sports Aircraft Association of New Zealand (SAANZ).

 When the aircraft was finished in March 2016, it was registered as ZK MYN and the CAA certification process was undertaken.
 The aircraft received a Permit to Fly, was test flown by Evan Bellworthy and then completed a 25 hour flight test period.
 It had been a very enjoyable build.

 I am delighted to report that at the Great Plains Fly-in ZK-MYN was awarded the Robbie Robson Memorial Trophy for the Best Kit-Built Aircraft for 2017 by the SAANZ.

 There are numerous Savannah aircraft at various stages of build about New Zealand.
 The latest kits that arrived from ICP incorporate new flush mounted and lockable fuel tank caps.
 The previous change was another (a third) fuel system inspection panel under each wing.
 I believe the best thing about ICP is that they are constantly improving the quality and finish of their kits.

-On the subject of positives, earlier this year I received an email from the owner of a New Zealand Savannah S factory built aircraft.
+On the subject of positives, below is an extract received in an email from the owner of a New Zealand Savannah S factory built aircraft.
 I want to share it because I believe it reflects the ICP Savannah S attributes.

 “As far as I am concerned, the Savannah is the best all round aircraft of all available.
 Fantastic for sight seeing, with clear doors and high wing.
 Amazing STOL performance.
 Fantastic cruising aircraft – 90 kts.
 Great range – 600NM +1/2 hour reserve.”